What Are Transferable Skills for Social Security Disability Purposes?

 Medical Limitations

-Some jobs require skills that are so specific to a particular industry that those skills cannot be transferred to another job.
-Here is an example.
+Other jobs require skills that are so specific to a particular industry that those skills can't be transferred to another job.

 General Applicability of the Job